Fide2023/helpdesk/README.md

 To run the code, you have to go to the project folder and type `node index.js` in the terminal.

 # Creating Super Admin
-The system should now be fully operationabal.
+The system should now be fully operationabal at localhost:1337 in your browser.
 To create a Super Admin for the server, login with the wanted account and close the server.

 move to ticket/sql in the terminal and enter the database using mariadb.
 Inside the database you can manually change the role of the created account by doing the following: